TedHusted/awake/awake.md/awake.md

 Dropping into her chair, Elena whirs into the kitchen, where Tessa is preparing dinner.

 The design of the handicapable room is a clever convergence of standing and sitting.
-The far corner cabinet on Elena’s right is higher than the other cabinets, and it features a large turntable cabinet.
+The far corner cabinet on Elena’s right is higher than the other cabinets.
+It features a large turntable cabinet.
 That counter is also tall enough so that Tessa can chop without bending.

 Along the back wall, there is an open space under the sink, where Elena can pull up and use the touchless faucet.
-Their remote office area peeks through an interior window behind a partially closed bamboo blind.
+Behind a partially closed bamboo blind, their home office area peeks through an interior window.
 Left of the sink, there is a dishwasher and, in the corner, swing-out shelving.

 On the left side of the room, there is another pull-up counter with a built-in gas stovetop.
 And on the right side of room, a refrigerator with side-by-side clear glass doors.

-Above the low cabinets are wide spacious shelves, accessible from the wheelchair if Elena leans forward.
+Above the low cabinets are wide spacious shelves.
+If Elena leans forward, the shelves are accessible from the wheelchair.

  A counter separates the living area with the kitchen, with space for Elena to enter on the left.